suency/dtn-for-contiki/README.md

 DTN for Contiki
 ---------------

-This is a Delay-Tolerant Networking implementation for the Contiki Operating System.
+This is a Delay-Tolerant Networking implementation for the Contiki operating system.